 It is important to allow your child to show you things of interest, so please allow them time to do so during pick-ups and drop-offs.
 Feel reassured that we will always contact you if your child finds it difficult to settle.

-Smoking is prohibited within the centre or on the centre grounds.
-Our centre is 100% smoke free seven days a week.
+Smoking and vaping are prohibited within the Centre and on the Centre grounds.
+Our Centre is 100% smokefree and vapefree seven days a week.

 Social Competence and Positive Behaviour Management Procedures